8 Code Quality Metrics Every Engineering Team Should Track

 By keeping track of your code’s security scope, you can ensure that your software is secure and compliant with security requirements and regulations.

-5. Code Documentation
+5. Code Documentation Metrics

-This metric measures the amount and quality of the documentation accompanying the code.
-It indicates how well-documented the code is and how easy it is for other developers or users to understand and use it.
+Code documentation metrics measure the amount and quality of the documentation accompanying the code.
+It indicates how well-documented the code is and how easy it is for other developers and users to understand and use.

-• Difficulty in reading and comprehending the code, especially if it is complex or poorly written.
+- Difficulty in reading and comprehending the code, especially if it is complex or poorly written

-• Reduced productivity and efficiency as developers may spend more time trying to figure out the code than working on new features or improvements.
+- Reduced productivity and efficiency as developers may spend more time trying to figure out the code than working on new features or improvements

-Static code analysis tools like Codacy can help track methods and classes that don’t have the correct comment annotations, helping you identify areas that need better comments.
 Codacy also provides code quality metrics and suggestions to improve your code documentation and readability.
-By using Codacy, you can ensure that your code is well-documented and follows best practices for code documentation.
+By using Codacy, you can ensure your code is well-documented and follows best practices.

-6. Code Duplication
+6. Code Duplication Metrics

 Example: